fisakhan/TinyML-From-Scratch/README.md

 This is not a replacement for the book.
 It is a companion resource designed to reduce friction and increase success.

 Supported Hardware (This repository has been tested with):
--Arduino Nano 33 BLE Sense Lite
+- Arduino Nano 33 BLE Sense Lite
--Arduino Nano 33 BLE Sense Rev2 (IMU-based examples) ⚠️ Note
+- Arduino Nano 33 BLE Sense Rev2 (IMU-based examples)
+⚠️ Note
 Chapter 2 uses only the accelerometer (IMU), so it works on both Lite and Rev2 boards.
 Later chapters in the book may recommend additional sensors available on Rev2.